 Norbert’s gambit with the Horizons US Dollar Currency ETF (DLR/DLR.U) is often the most cost-efficient way to convert Canadian dollars to US dollars, or vice-versa.
-Our series of white papers focused on performing the gambit in an RRSP, but if you’re swapping currencies in a non-registered account, you should be aware that it can have tax consequences.
+Many investors perform the gambit in an RRSP, but if you’re swapping currencies in a non-registered account, you should be aware that it can have tax consequences.

 At brokerages such as RBC Direct and BMO InvestorLine, you can place the buy and sell trades within minutes of each other.
-But several other brokerages do not allow you to journal the ETF from the Canadian side of your account to the US side (or the other way around) until the buy trade settles.
-In both cases, however, there will be at least three business days for the transaction to be complete, and the US-Canadian exchange rate can move significantly during that time.
-A big swing could stick you with a capital gain or loss when you make the sale.
+But several other brokerages do not allow you to journal the ETF from the Canadian side of your account to the US side (or the other way around) until the buy trade settles, which takes two business days [as of September 2017].
+During this interval, the US-Canadian exchange rate can move significantly, and a big swing could stick you with a capital gain or loss when you make the sale.

 What’s more, calculating this gain or loss can be tricky, because both the purchase and sale need to be reported in Canadian dollars.
 That means any transaction in DLR.U needs to be converted from US dollars.
 For example, if you’re selling DLR.U, you would look up the Bank of Canada exchange rate on the settlement date and use this value to report the proceeds in Canadian dollars.
 The difference between this amount and your original purchase price is your capital gain or loss.

 Let’s assume Mallory wants to convert $50,000 CAD using Norbert’s gambit.
 She buys DLR on Monday, February 17, when the US dollar is worth $1.238 CAD, so DLR is trading at $12.38.
 Ignoring the trading commission, her order looks like this: